 AWS - Amazon.com’s AWS arrangements include global sales of compute, storage, database, and other services.
 Revenue is allocated to services using stand-alone selling prices and is primarily recognized when the customer uses these services, based on the quantity of services rendered, such as compute or storage capacity delivered on-demand.
 Certain services, including compute and database, are also offered as a fixed quantity over a specified term, for which revenue is recognized ratably.
 Sales commissions Amazon.com pays in connection with contracts that exceed one year are capitalized and amortized over the contract term.

 Other - Other revenue primarily includes sales of advertising services, which are recognized as ads are delivered based on the number of clicks or impressions.

 Amazon.com Inc., Income Statement, Revenues

-USD $ in millions
+US$ in millions

-|12 months ended||Dec 31, 2017||Dec 31, 2016||Dec 31, 2015||Dec 31, 2014||Dec 31, 2013|
+|12 months ended||Dec 31, 2018||Dec 31, 2017||Dec 31, 2016||Dec 31, 2015||Dec 31, 2014|

 |Third-party seller services|

-|Net sales||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||Amazon.com Inc.’s net sales increased from 2015 to 2016 and from 2016 to 2017.|
+|Net sales||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Amazon.com Inc.’s net sales increased from 2016 to 2017 and from 2017 to 2018.|